dmarx/hey/README.md

-Here's a shorter and more concise README:

-# Hey you: do the thing.
+# ./hey you: do the thing.

 A simple LLM CLI with response streaming and markdown rendering (via rich), and simple persona creation with per-persona memory.